MakeSchool-Tutorials/Rainbow-Checklist/P04-Putting-It-All-Together/content.md

 ```

 We'll need a condition that starts off as true but can change to false during runtime.
-Lets wrap our statements in the while loop like this
+Lets wrap our statements in the while loop like this:

 ```python
 running = True